stanford-cs348k/camera_asst/README.md

     git clone git@github.com:stanford-cs348k/camera_asst.git

-To run the assignment, you will also need to download the scene datasets, located at <http://cs348k.stanford.edu/fall20content/asst/asst1scenes.tgz>.
+To run the assignment, you will also need to download the scene datasets, located at <http://cs348k.stanford.edu/spring20content/asst/asst1scenes.tgz>.

 For example:

     wget http://cs348k.stanford.edu/fall20content/asst/asst1scenes.tgz
     tar -xvf asst1scenes.tgz

-Note this is a large 640MB download, since it contains burst sequences for several high-resolution captures.
-(If you seek to work on Myth, you are going to need a large AFS quota -- let the staff know if you require this, and we'll help you make the request to Stanford IT.)
+This is a large 640MB download since it contains burst sequences for several high-resolution captures.
+If you seek to work on Myth (and not a personal machine), you are going to need a larger AFS quota.
+Please let the staff know if you require this, and we'll help you make the request to Stanford IT.

 __Build Instructions__